-According to such Policy members of the Group and any legitimate party may communicate behaviours, facts or omission that may amount to noncompliance with the principles ethic values, laws and internal policies applicable to Logista's Group including any type of financial and accounting malpractices.
+According to such Policy members of the Group (directors, administrators and legal representatives, managers, employees or persons subject to Logista's authority) and any legitimate party (shareholders, contractors, subcontractors, suppliers, trainees, persons working on training programs, job applicants, former employees, etc.) may communicate behaviours, facts or omissions that may amount to non-compliance with the ethical principles and values, laws and internal policies applicable to Logista's Group including any type of financial and accounting malpractices.
 Furthermore, such Policy includes the general principles and guarantees related to the communication and further procedure of the claim.